ppmim/PAPI/docs/running_papi.rst

 Getting PAPI Data
 =================

-The PAPI pipeline requires the full set of uncalibrated data products and best reference files for each observation in the input image set.
+PAPI requires the full set of uncalibrated data products and best reference files for each observation in the input image set.
 These files can be readily obtained through the CAHA_ archive.
 When requesting data from CAHA you need to specify: